dlr-gtlab/gtlab-core/docs/user/workflows/hub-spoke/02_tasks_calculators.rst

 Workflow Elements
 =================

-The central building blocks of the workflows are Calculators_ and Tasks_.
+The central building blocks of GTlab workflows are **Calculators** and **Tasks**.

+- **Calculators** represent individual workflow steps, such as the execution of a single tool or a data transformation.
-Calculators represent individual workflow steps, while tasks are intended for workflow coordination, A simple example of this is a loop task, which coordinates the repeated execution of individual processes.
+- **Tasks** are higher-level elements responsible for workflow coordination.
+  A common example is a *Loop Task*, which manages the repeated execution of one or more calculators.

-Like the data model, the workflows are generally arranged hierarchically.
+Workflows are generally arranged **hierarchically**, similar to the data model.
-This means that the process elements (calculators) are arranged below the coordinating task.
+In this hierarchy, calculators operate under the coordination of tasks.

-Calculators and tasks are provided in particular by modules.
+Both calculators and tasks are primarily provided by GTlab modules.
-For this reason, only a few elements are available in GTlab without or with only the basic modules.
+Therefore, only a limited set of elements is available in a bare GTlab installation without additional modules.

 Context menu
 ------------